StevenWeir038/Kennel39/README.md

 ### Services page
 Contains a brief synopsis of the services offered, drawn from the backend Services table.

-A carousel element with 3 images has been included to make the site feel more dynamic.
+A carousel element with 3 images has been included to make the site feel more dynamic (on higher resolutions only).

+Service section stacks on lower resolutions.

+Depending on user authentication CTA buttons change at the bottom of the page for easier navigation.

 ![services](docs/readme/features/06-features-services.png "services")